-Naegleria fowleri is an amoeba, being a thermophilic unicellular organism, preferentially inhabits in warm freshwater (for example, lakes, pools, rivers, and hot springs) and soil.
-A rare but invariably fatal disease that was very first detected in Australia in 1965.
-Deaths related to PAM have been regularly reported from Karachi since 2008.
-With recently reported case of this year, the total count of cases has climbed up to 147 in country during last 14 years.
+Naegleria Fowleri is an amoebic infection transmitted through warm freshwater (for example, lakes, pools, rivers, and hot springs) and soil.
+Deaths related to PAM have been regularly reported from Karachi and some other parts of country since 2008.
+With 03 recently reported case in 2023, the total count of cases has climbed up to 150 in country during last 14 years.

-To mitigate the risks associated with the hot season ahead, it is imperative to undertake immediate and long term preventive measures in mega cities particularly Karachi.
+The purpose of this advisory is to provide public health information for mitigating the risks associated with the disease spread.
+It is imperative to undertake immediate and long term preventive measures in mega cities particularly Karachi.
 Vigilant surveillance is also imperative to pick the suspected cases for early disease confirmation and ensuring aggressive measures to interrupt further transmission.

-The objective of this advisory is to alert the public health authorities, water and sanitation agencies and other relevant stakeholders to undertake necessary steps for prevention and control of PAM across Pakistan especially Karachi.
+Another objective of this advisory is to alert the public health authorities, water and sanitation agencies and other relevant stakeholders to undertake necessary steps for prevention and control of PAM across Pakistan especially Karachi.